mohajeranilab/SemiAutoAnnotator/README.md

     ```bash
     pip install -r requirements_gpu.txt
     ```
-    or if you do not have a GPU
+    or if you do not have a GPU and would like to use the annotation tool without the assistance of a model
     ```bash
     pip install -r requirements.txt